NVB9ALT/Realism-pack./README.md

 - Ejection seats for fighter jets
 - Lag reduction
 - Other minor improvements

-There is also a bookmarklet version of FMC available seperately.

 There are a few things that have been removed, they will be added back when I can get them to work.
 You may also notice incomplete stuff in the code; that's going to be finished at some point as well.